Hypercoded/hypercoded/README.md

 ## I'm Jordan!

-🔭 I’m currently working on [ClassMatch](https://github.com/Hypercoded/classmatch), as a school-wide class directory, to see who shares what periods and teachers with you.
+🔭 I’m currently working on preparing for college applications!

 😄 Pronouns: He/Him

-⚡ A bit about me: I'm a rising junior in HS and my hobbies include programming/video editing!
+⚡ A bit about me: I'm a junior in HS and my hobbies include programming/video editing!

-🌱 I'm currently trying to improve my extracurriculars for school, if there's an open-source project you think I'd enjoy working on, let me know!